python/typing/docs/source/unreachable.rst

 starting in Python 3.11,
 and is also present in ``typing_extensions`` starting at version 4.1.
-However, it is also possible to define a similar function in your own code, for example if you want to customize the error message.
+However, it is also possible to define a similar function in your own code, for example if you want to customize the runtime error message.

 You can also use ``assert_never()`` with a sequence of ``if`` statements: